nagasudhirpulla/taming_python/blog/skills/grafana_alerts_images.md

 -   In the defaults.ini file [unified_alerting.screenshots] section, keep `capture = true`
 -   Some settings are also present in the [plugin.grafana-image-renderer] section of the defaults.ini Grafana config file’s (Example: “C:\Program Files\GrafanaLabs\grafana\conf\defaults.ini”)
--   The plugin.json file present in the plugins folder (Example: C:\Program Files\GrafanaLabs\data\plugins\grafana-image-renderer\plugin.json") can be used for plugin configuration

 ## Link Dashboard in Alert